r-hub/blog/content/post/2020-05-25-rbuildignore/index.md

 #### When to edit `.Rbuildignore`?

 You could edit `.Rbuildignore` when R CMD check complains, or when creating non-standard files.
-This is where workflow tools can help.
+This is where [workflow tools](/2020/04/29/maintenance/) can help.
 If you e.g. use `usethis::use_cran_comments()` to create `cran-commends.md`, it will also add it to `.Rbuildignore`

-## Keeping non-standard things
+## Keeping non-standard things in the bundled package

 Now you might wonder, how do I package up a Shiny app, a raw data file, etc. if they're not allowed at the root of a bundled package?
+Well, easy, keep them but not at the root, ah!
-In all cases, a good idea is to look at existing practice in recent CRAN packages.
+More seriously, a good idea is to look at existing practice in recent CRAN packages.
-Often, you'll see stuff is simply stored in `inst/`: classic elements such as `inst/CITATION`, [`inst/extdata/`](https://r-pkgs.org/data.html#data-extdata) but also more modern or exotic elements such as [RStudio addins](https://github.com/ThinkR-open/remedy/tree/master/inst/rstudio).
+Often, you'll see stuff is stored in `inst/`: classic elements such as citation information in `inst/CITATION`[^citation], [raw data in `inst/extdata/`](https://r-pkgs.org/data.html#data-extdata) but also more modern or exotic elements such as [RStudio addins](https://github.com/ThinkR-open/remedy/tree/master/inst/rstudio).

 ## What about .Rinstignore?

 `.Rbuildignore` has [a sibling called `.Rinstignore` for another use case](https://cran.r-project.org/doc/manuals/R-exts.html#index-_002eRinstignore-file): _"The contents of the inst subdirectory will be copied recursively to the installation directory.
 Subdirectories of inst should not interfere with those used by R (currently, R, data, demo, exec, libs, man, help, html and Meta, and earlier versions used latex, R-ex).
 The copying of the inst happens after src is built so its Makefile can create files to be installed.
 To exclude files from being installed, one can specify a list of exclude patterns in file .Rinstignore in the top-level source directory.
-These patterns should be Perl-like regular expressions (see the help for regexp in R for the precise details), one per line, to be matched case-insensitively against the file and directory paths, e.g. doc/.*[.]png$ will exclude all PNG files in inst/doc based on the extension."_
+These patterns should be Perl-like regular expressions[^extras] (see the help for regexp in R for the precise details), one per line, to be matched case-insensitively against the file and directory paths, e.g. doc/.*[.]png$ will exclude all PNG files in inst/doc based on the extension."_

 See for instance [`future.apply` `.Rinstignore`](https://github.com/HenrikBengtsson/future.apply/blob/58f5a21f7f25415ce487b1a3bbbe4d44109c056c/.Rinstignore)